 The Maximum Student-to-Teacher Ratio is 4-to-1.

-Teachers have plenty of one-on-one time to assess each writer's needs and provide guidance. • Each teacher mentors no more than 4 students – sometimes just 2 or 3. • Struggling writers receive close personal attention & quick intervention. • Aspiring authors find plenty of opportunities for advanced instruction. • Every student receives constant encouragement to reach for his/her highest potential.
+Teachers have plenty of one-on-one time to assess each writer's needs and provide guidance.
+Each teacher mentors no more than four students – sometimes just two or three!

 Who Organizes the Great Valley Writing Camps?